 Outposts of two Robuchon-family restaurants — L'Atelier du Joël Robuchon and Le Jardinier — will be but a few of the swank amenities at Oetker Collection's new all-suite lakefront hotel.
 A Maison Guerlain spa and the longest indoor pool in Geneva are just a few more.
 (Spring)

-Locke Hotels has been made great strides in the contemporary apartment-hotel model with its comfy-cool locations in England, Scotland, and Ireland.
-This year will see five new openings, including two in Munich, where WunderLocke will be a hospitality ecosystem, with 360 rooms, an outdoor pool, an urban farm, a wellness center, and cultural programming.
-(June)
+Locke Hotels has made great strides in the contemporary apartment-hotel model with its comfy-cool locations in England, Scotland, and Ireland.
+This year will see seven new openings: First up in May is Kingsland Locke in the cool London neighborhood of Dalston, followed by Buckle Street Studios in Aldgate, a little closer to the Thames River.
+Dublin will welcome Zanzibar Locke in June and Beckett Locke in September.
+Also in September, Turing Locke comes to Cambridge, in time for back to school visits.
+Munich will also see two openings: Schwan Locke in June and WunderLocke in September, which will be a whole hospitality ecosystem, with 360 rooms, an outdoor pool, an urban farm, a wellness center, and cultural programming.

 Callow Hall Hotel